yenslife/mcp-nckuhub-server/README.md

 uv run server.py
 ```

-or, if you use the AI IDE such as Windsurf
+Or, if you use an AI IDE such as Windsurf
 You can add the following configuration to your `clime_mcp_settings.json` file

 ```json